-Charlotte Augusta was born on 7 January 1796 and was the only child of George IV of the United Kingdom and Caroline of Brunswick.
+Charlotte Augusta was born on 7 January 1796 and was the only child of George IV and Caroline of Brunswick.

 Charlotte was born almost nine months to the day of the marriage and was mainly left in the care of governesses, with her father limiting contact with her mother.
 George was disappointed the child wasn’t a boy but his father, George III, adored his new granddaughter and hoped her birth would help reconcile her parents.
 Alas, the relationship between George and Caroline was beyond repair and grew increasingly hostile.
 Despite the animosity, Charlotte was a happy and healthy child who was immensely popular with the British public at a time when the royals were very unpopular.

 In 1811, George became Prince Regent as his father descended further into madness and under pressure from the court, he tightened control over his unruly daughter who was beginning to take an interest in the opposite sex.
 Charlotte’s name was linked to a series of young men, much to her father’s dismay, and he did his best to keep them apart, despite her mother doing the opposite.